-Our total investment portfolio (funds held for clients and corporate investments) is expected to average approximately \$4.2 billion for fiscal 2008.
-Our anticipated allocation for fiscal 2008 is approximately 55% invested in short-term and available-for-sale securities with an average duration of 35 days and 45% invested in available-for-sale securities with an average duration of two and one-half to three years.
+Our total investment portfolio (funds held for clients and corporate investments) is expected to average approximately \$4.1 billion for fiscal 2008.
+Our normal and anticipated allocation is approximately 55% invested in short-term and available-for-sale securities with an average duration of 35 days and 45% invested in available-for-sale securities with an average duration of two and one-half to three years.
 Based on these current assumptions, we estimate that the earnings effect of a 25-basis-point change in interest rates (17 basis points for tax-exempt investments) at this point in time would be approximately \$4.5 million for the next twelve-month period.

-The combined funds held for clients and corporate available-for-sale securities reflected a net unrealized loss position of \$6.3 million as of August 31, 2007, compared with a net unrealized loss position of \$14.9 million as of May 31, 2007.
-During the three months ended August 31, 2007, the net unrealized loss position ranged from \$24.3 million to \$6.3 million.
-Our investment portfolios reflected a net unrealized loss position of approximately \$0.5 million as of September 21, 2007.
+The combined funds held for clients and corporate available-for-sale securities reflected a net unrealized gain of \$13.9 million as of November 30, 2007, compared with a net unrealized loss of \$14.9 million as of May 31, 2007.
+The change resulted from decreases in long-term market interest rates.
+During the six months ended November 30, 2007, the investment portfolios ranged from a net unrealized loss of \$24.3 million to a net unrealized gain of \$13.9 million.
+Our investment portfolios reflected a net unrealized gain of approximately \$15.1 million as of December 14, 2007.

-As of August 31, 2007 and May 31, 2007, we had \$3.9 billion and \$5.0 billion, respectively, invested in available-for-sale securities at market value.
-Excluding auction rate securities and VRDNs classified as available-for-sale securities, which are tied to short-term interest rates, the weighted-average yield-to-maturity was 3.7% as of both August 31, 2007 and May 31, 2007.
-Assuming a hypothetical decrease in both short-term and longer-term interest rates of 25 basis points, the resulting potential increase in market value for our available-for-sale securities held as of August 31, 2007 would be in the range of \$11.5 million to \$12.0 million.
+As of November 30, 2007 and May 31, 2007, we had \$3.8 billion and \$5.0 billion, respectively, invested in available-for-sale securities at market value.
+The weighted-average yield-to-maturity was 3.6% and 3.7% as of November 30, 2007 and May 31, 2007, respectively.
+The weighted-average yield-to-maturity excludes available-for-sale securities tied to short-term interest rates, such as auction rate securities and VRDNs.
+Assuming a hypothetical decrease in both short-term and longer-term interest rates of 25 basis points, the resulting potential increase in market value for our available-for-sale securities held as of November 30, 2007 would be in the range of \$11.5 million to \$12.0 million.
 Conversely, a corresponding increase in interest rates would result in a comparable decrease in market value.
 This hypothetical increase or decrease in the market value of the portfolio would be recorded as an adjustment to the portfolio's recorded value, with an offsetting amount recorded in stockholders' equity.
 These fluctuations in market value would have no related or immediate impact on the results of operations, unless any declines in market value were considered to be other-than-temporary.

-Credit Risk: We are exposed to credit risk in connection with our available-for-sale securities from the possible inability of the borrowers to meet the terms of their bonds.
+Credit Risk: We are exposed to credit risk in connection with these investments through the possible inability of the borrowers to meet the terms of the bonds.
 We attempt to mitigate this risk by investing primarily in high credit quality securities with AAA and AA ratings and short-term securities with an A-1 rating, and by limiting amounts that can be invested in any single issuer.
+As of November 30, 2007, we did not hold any auction rate securities.
 We do not invest in any collateralized debt obligations or asset-backed securities that have exposure to the sub-prime mortgage market.
+We do not utilize derivative financial instruments to manage our interest rate risk.